christc4/websites-2024/avsbq.org/dream/browser.md

 - No-features

-That's right, I don't want bookmarks, tabs, history, no address bar I want it all managed externally.
+That's right, I don't want bookmarks, tabs, history, no address bar, no password management.
+I want it all managed externally.
 Even keybindings.
 All I want my browser to do is view HTML/CSS pages and work with Javascript.